 Follow-up questions to ask:

-Red Flags: Vague claims of “years of experience” without specific trial data, or a refusal to discuss the risks of your case.
+Red Flags: Vague claims of “years of experience” without specific trial data, or a refusal to discuss the risks of your case, especially in cases involving truck accidents, where carrier liability, driver negligence, and insurer disputes often overlap.

 Even a highly qualified firm can feel like the wrong choice if your case gets handed off, updates are inconsistent, or you can’t reach anyone when the insurer is calling.
 This screening question can help confirm who’s responsible for what, how communication works, and how involved the attorney will be day to day.